- University of Chicago (B.A. 2005)

 Thomas W. Elrod

-Thomas W. Elrod is a partner based in our New York office focusing on securities, commodities, and antitrust litigation.From 2015-2019, Mr. Elrod was named a Top Rated Securities Litigation “Rising Star” Attorney by Super Lawyers.
+Thomas W. Elrod is a partner based in our New York office focusing on securities, commodities, and antitrust litigation.From 2015-2020, Mr. Elrod was named a Top Rated Securities Litigation “Rising Star” Attorney by Super Lawyers.
+In 2021 and 2022, he was named a Top Rated Securities Litigation attorney by Super Lawyers.
 Mr. Elrod joined the firm in 2011.

 Some of Mr. Elrod’s relevant securities experience includes: